DICE-UNC/jargon/README.md

 #### User lacks privileges to invoke the given API" when adding groups / users to groups #255

 Added function to UserGroupAO with 'asGroupAdmin' variants to manipulate groups as a user type groupadmin.
 A few needed functions are added, with plans to add more in coming updates

+#### add enum to indicate rule executing on chosen rule engine #259

+Added code to RuleProcessingAO to indicate rule type, and do simple auto detection based on extension when running from a file